 homosexuality

 Note.
-Terms for which no code is given are not included in ICD-10.
+Terms for which a code is not provided are not included in ICD-10.

-There are gross violations of the intellect (oligophrenia, total dementia), various forms of schizophrenia (both in the initial period and at the final stage with the so-called schizophrenic dementia), as well as psychopathy (persistent personality disharmony).
-In addition, craving disorders are a manifestation of metabolic disorders (for example, eating inedible during anemia or pregnancy), as well as endocrine diseases (increased appetite in diabetes, hyperactivity in hyperthyroidism, aboulia in hypothyroidism, sexual behavior disorders with an imbalance of sex hormones).
+there are pathological drives gross violations intelligence (oligophrenia, total dementia), various forms of schizophrenia (both in the initial period and at the final stage with the so-called schizophrenic dementia), as well as psychopathy (persistent personality disharmony).
+In addition, desire disorders are a manifestation of metabolic disorders (for example, eating inedible things during anemia or pregnancy), as well as endocrine diseases (increased appetite in diabetes, hyperactivity in hyperthyroidism, abulia in hypothyroidism, sexual behavior disorders due to an imbalance of sex hormones).

-Each of the pathological drives can be expressed in varying degrees.
+Each of the pathological drives can be expressed to varying degrees.
 There are 3 clinical variants of pathological drives - obsessive and compulsive drives, as well as impulsive actions.

-Obsessive (compulsive) attraction involves the emergence of desires that the patient can control in accordance with the situation.
-Inclinations that are clearly at odds with the requirements of ethics, morality and legality are never realized in this case and are suppressed as unacceptable.
-However, the refusal to satisfy the desire gives rise to strong feelings in the patient; in addition to the will, thoughts about an unsatisfied need are constantly stored in the head.
-If it does not have an obvious anti-social character, the patient performs it at the first opportunity.
-Thus, a person with an obsessive fear of pollution will hold back the urge to wash his hands for a short time, but he will definitely wash them thoroughly when no strangers look at him, because all the time he suffers, he constantly thinks painfully about his need.
-Obsessional drives are included in the structure of the obsessive-phobic syndrome.
+Obsessive (obsessive) attraction involves the emergence of desires that the patient can control in accordance with the situation.
+Attractions that clearly diverge from the requirements of ethics, morality and legality are in this case never implemented and are suppressed as unacceptable.
+However, refusal to satisfy the drive gives rise to strong feelings in the patient; against your will, thoughts about an unfulfilled need are constantly stored in your head.
+If it is not clearly antisocial in nature, the patient carries it out as soon as possible.
+Thus, a person with an obsessive fear of contamination will restrain the urge to wash his hands for a short time, but will definitely wash them thoroughly when no one is looking at him, because all the time he endures, he constantly thinks painfully about his need.
+Obsessive drives are included in the structure of obsessive-phobic syndrome.
 In addition, they are a manifestation of mental dependence on psychotropic drugs (alcohol, tobacco, hashish, etc.).

-Compulsive attraction - a more powerful feeling, since it is comparable in strength to such vital needs as hunger, thirst, the instinct of self-preservation.
-Patients are aware of the perverse nature of the attraction, they try to restrain themselves, but with an unsatisfied need, an unbearable feeling of physical discomfort arises.
-The pathological need occupies such a dominant position that a person quickly stops the internal struggle and satisfies his desire, even if this is associated with gross antisocial acts and the possibility of subsequent punishment.
-Compulsive attraction can be the cause of repeated violence and serial killings.
-A striking example of compulsive craving is the desire for a drug during withdrawal syndrome in those suffering from alcoholism and drug addiction (physical dependence syndrome).
+Compulsive drive - a more powerful feeling, since its strength is comparable to such vital needs as hunger, thirst, and the instinct of self-preservation.
+Patients are aware of the perverted nature of the desire, try to restrain themselves, but when the need is unsatisfied, an unbearable feeling of physical discomfort arises.
+The pathological need occupies such a dominant position that a person quickly stops the internal struggle and satisfies his desire, even if this is associated with gross antisocial actions and the possibility of subsequent punishment.
+Compulsive drives can be a cause of repeated violence and serial killings.
+A striking example of a compulsive desire is the desire for a drug during withdrawal syndrome in those suffering from alcoholism and drug addiction (physical dependence syndrome).
 Compulsive drives are also a manifestation of psychopathy.

-impulsive acts committed by a person immediately, as soon as a painful attraction arises, without a previous struggle of motives and without a stage of decision.
+Impulsive actions are committed by a person immediately, as soon as a painful attraction arises, without a previous struggle of motives and without a decision-making stage.
 Patients can think about their actions only after they have been committed.
-At the moment of action, an affectively narrowed consciousness is often observed, which can be judged by the subsequent partial amnesia.
-Among impulsive acts, absurd ones, devoid of any meaning, predominate.
-Often, patients subsequently cannot explain the purpose of the deed.
-Impulsive acts are a frequent manifestation of epileptiform paroxysms.
-Patients with catatonic syndrome are also inclined to commit impulsive actions.
+At the moment of action, an affectively narrowed consciousness is often observed, which can be judged by subsequent partial amnesia.
+Among impulsive actions, absurd ones, devoid of any meaning, predominate.
+Often patients subsequently cannot explain the purpose of what they did.
+Impulsive actions are a frequent manifestation of epileptiform paroxysms.
+Patients with catatonic syndrome are also prone to commit impulsive actions.

-Disorders of impulses should be distinguished from actions caused by the pathology of other areas of the psyche.
-So, refusal to eat is caused not only by a decrease in appetite, but also by the presence of delusions of poisoning, imperative hallucinations that prohibit the patient from eating, as well as a gross disorder of the motor sphere - catatonic stupor (see section 9.1).
-Acts that lead patients to their own death do not always express the desire to commit suicide, but are also due to imperative hallucinations or clouding of consciousness (for example, a patient in a state of delirium, fleeing from imaginary pursuers, jumps out of the window, believing that this is a door).
+Actions caused by pathology in other areas of the psyche should be distinguished from impulse disorders.
+Thus, refusal to eat can be caused not only by a decrease in appetite, but also by the presence of delusions of poisoning, imperative hallucinations that prohibit the patient from eating, as well as a severe motor disorder - catatonic stupor (see section 9.1).
+Actions that lead patients to their own death do not always express a desire to commit suicide, but are also caused by imperative hallucinations or clouding of consciousness (for example, a patient in a state of delirium, fleeing from imaginary pursuers, jumps out of a window, believing that it is a door).

 8.3.
 Syndromes of emotional-volitional disorders

-The most striking manifestations of affective disorders are depressive and manic syndromes (Table 8.2).
+The most striking manifestations of the disorder affective sphere depressive and manic syndromes appear (Table 8.2).

-The clinical picture of a typical depressive syndrome It is customary to describe in the form of a triad of symptoms: decreased mood (hypothymia), slowing down of thinking (associative retardation), and motor retardation.
-However, it should be borne in mind that it is a decrease in mood that is the main syndrome-forming sign of depression.
-Hypothymia can be expressed in complaints of melancholy, depression, sadness.
-In contrast to the natural reaction of sadness in response to a sad event, longing in depression loses its connection with the environment; patients do not show a reaction either to the good news or to new blows of fate.
-Depending on the severity of the depressive state, hypothymia can be manifested by feelings of varying intensity - from mild pessimism and sadness to a heavy, almost physical feeling of "a stone on the heart" ( vital anguish).
+Clinical picture of a typical depressive syndrome usually described as a triad of symptoms: decreased mood (hypotymia), slowed thinking (associative inhibition) and motor retardation.
+It should, however, be taken into account that a decrease in mood is the main syndrome-forming symptom of depression.
+Hypotymia can be expressed in complaints of melancholy, depression, and sadness.
+Unlike the natural reaction of sadness in response to a sad event, melancholy in depression is deprived of connection with the environment; patients do not react either to the good news or to new blows of fate.
+Depending on the severity of the depressive state, hypothymia can manifest itself as feelings of varying intensity - from mild pessimism and sadness to a severe, almost physical feeling of “a stone on the heart” ( vital melancholy).

 Table 8.2.
 Symptoms of manic and depressive syndromes